az-art/vm-arch/README.md

 ## Dependencies

-You'll need the following dependencies:
+You'll need the following dependencies to start:

 * packer (for base box creation)
 * vagrant (for vagrant images)